-4 dead in lightning incidents as Rajasthan receives first Monsoon rains | Science-Environment
+4 dead in lightning incidents as Rajasthan receives first monsoon rains | Science-Environment

 - India

-Four people were killed and as many others injured in incidents of lightning strikes in Rajasthan as first Monsson rains were received in some parts of the state, officials said Monday.
+Four people were killed and as many others injured in incidents of lightning strikes in Rajasthan as first monsoon rains were received in some parts of the state, officials said Monday.

 The deaths were reported from Pali, Baran and Chittorgarh districts, they said.